kohana/orm/guide/orm/examples.md

+# Examples

+- [Simple](examples/simple): Basic, one table model examples.
+- [Validation](examples/validation): Full example of creating a user account and handling validation errors.

+## @TODO:

-There will be subpages to this page that have examples.
-The following is a sample list, don't feel limited by his, or that these are required.
+The following is a sample list of examples that might be useful.
+Don't feel limited by this list, or consider these required.
 Items on the list can be combined, split up, removed or added to.

-- Simple one table, one class model.
-Show CRUD examples.
+All contribution are appreciated.

 - Examples of changing things like $_table_name, $_labels, with, etc.
-- Example of using validation
 - Example of a one to one relationship.
 - Example of one to many
 - Example of many to many.